RBI raises retail exposure threshold for banks

 New avatar of the twins is BS6-compliant, gets new features and lower prices

-The Reserve Bank of India (RBI) has upped the absolute threshold for maximum aggregated retail exposure of banks to one counterparty to ₹7.5 crore, from ₹5 crore.
+The Reserve Bank of India (RBI) has upped the absolute threshold limit for maximum aggregated retail exposure of banks to one counterparty to ₹7.5 crore from ₹5 crore.

 New avatar of the twins is BS6-compliant, gets new features and lower prices